Antiqua–Fraktur dispute: After the Second World War

 After the war, the Sütterlin script was once again taught in the schools of some states of Germany as an additional script, but it could not hold out against the usage of Latin cursive scripts.
-Nowadays, since few people who can read Kurrent remain, most old letters, diaries, etc. remain inaccessible for all but the most elderly German speakers, or specialists like genealogists or historians.
 As a consequence, most Germans find it difficult to decipher their own grandparents' letters, diaries, or certificates.

 However, the Fraktur script remains present in everyday life in some pub signs, beer brands and other forms of advertisement, where it is used to convey a certain sense of rusticity and oldness (compare the English ye olde).
 However, many of these deviate from the traditional letterforms, specifically in the frequent untraditional use of the round s instead of the long s (ſ) at the beginning of a syllable, the omission of ligatures, and the use of letter-forms more similar to Antiqua for certain especially hard-to-read Fraktur letters such as k.
 Books wholly printed in Fraktur are nowadays read mostly for particular interests.
 Since many people have difficulty understanding blackletter, they may have trouble accessing older editions of classic works in German.

 A few organizations such as the Bund für deutsche Schrift und Sprache continue to advocate the use of Fraktur typefaces, highlighting their cultural and historical heritage and their advantages when used for printing Germanic languages.
 But these organizations are small, somewhat sectarian, and not particularly well known in Germany.

-In the United States, Mexico, and Central America, Old Order Amish, Old Order Mennonite, and Old Colony Mennonite schools still teach the Kurrent handwriting and Fraktur script.
-German books printed by Amish and Mennonite printers use the Fraktur script.
+In the United States, Mexico, and Central America, Old Order Amish, Old Order Mennonite, Old Colony Mennonite, and Hutterite schools still teach the Kurrent handwriting and Fraktur script.
+Many German books printed by Amish and Mennonite printers use the Fraktur script.